 I recently relocated with my husband and pets to rural Yamanashi, Japan.
 Not only do I draw from years of experience working with resettling refugees from all over the world, I am also informed by my own personal experiences adjusting to life abroad.
 I understand the challenges that can come from adapting to a new culture, and I have seen that these challenges can impact us all in different ways.
 No matter what, I know that we can adjust to even seemingly insurmountable change when we have the right support in place!
 I love to be a part of people’s journeys to a healthier, happier, and more connected life.

-When I am not at work I enjoy hiking with my dog, cooking, bookbinding, and honing my Japanese language skills.
+When I am not at work I enjoy hiking with my dog, cooking, and bookbinding.